Thio Li-ann: Early life and education

 Thio Li-ann was born in Singapore on 10 March 1968.
-Her mother is Dr. Thio (née Huang) Su Mien, former dean of the Faculty of Law of the National University of Singapore (NUS) and presently senior executive director of TSMP Law Corporation; her brother, Thio Shen Yi, is joint managing director of the same law firm.
+Her mother is Dr. Thio (née Huang) Su Mien, former dean of the Faculty of Law of the National University of Singapore (NUS) and presently founder of TSMP Law Corporation; her brother, Thio Shen Yi, is joint managing director of the same law firm.

 Thio was educated at the Singapore Chinese Girls' School (1975–1984) and Hwa Chong Junior College (1984–1986), at the latter on a Humanities Award from the Ministry of Education.
 She took a Bachelor of Arts (B.A.
 (Hons.)) in jurisprudence at Keble College, Oxford between 1987 and 1990.
-At Oxford she was awarded the Law Moderations Book Prize (Constitutional Law, Criminal Law and Roman Law) in 1988.
+At Oxford, she was awarded the Law Moderations Book Prize (Constitutional Law, Criminal Law and Roman Law) in 1988.
 She was called to the bar as a barrister at Gray's Inn in 1991.

 Academic career

-Thio joined the Faculty of Law of the NUS as a senior tutor in 1991, and was appointed Lecturer in 1992.
-That same year she embarked on postgraduate law studies at Harvard Law School on a National University of Singapore Overseas Graduate Scholarship, and obtained a Master of Laws (LL.M.) in 1993.
+Thio joined the Faculty of Law of the NUS as a senior tutor in 1991 and was appointed Lecturer in 1992.
+That same year, she embarked on postgraduate law studies at Harvard Law School on a National University of Singapore Overseas Graduate Scholarship and obtained a Master of Laws (LL.M.) in 1993.
 She returned to NUS, where in 1997 she was appointed an assistant professor.
-Between 1997 and 2000 she carried out PhD research at the University of Cambridge on another NUS Overseas Graduate Scholarship, and was duly conferred this degree in 2000.
+Between 1997 and 2000, she carried out PhD research at the University of Cambridge on another NUS Overseas Graduate Scholarship and was duly conferred this degree in 2000.
 Her PhD dissertation, entitled Managing Babel: The International Legal Protection of Minorities in the Twentieth Century, was subsequently published by Martinus Nijhoff Publishers in 2005.
-In June 2000 she was appointed an associate professor, and achieved the rank of full Professor in July 2006.
+In June 2000, she was appointed an associate professor and achieved the rank of full Professor in July 2006.
 Her research interests are the following: